baronunread/barons-discord-cogs/README.md

 # barons-discord-cogs
-Cogs that I've made for the discord servers I'm in
+Cogs that I've made for the discord servers I'm in.